Kim Kardashian & Kanye West Working On New Baby Name To Honor Late Parents, Per ‘HL’

 In addition, they’ve also been working on getting their home and their lives ready for the new addition, who will be born via surrogate in early May.

-Sources tell Us Weekly that the pair are currently finishing the baby’s nursery, and have been excitedly preparing their three kids for a younger sibling.
+Sources tell Us Weekly that the pair are currently finishing the baby’s nursery and have been excitedly preparing their three kids for a younger sibling.

 Meanwhile, they may need to be preparing their finances as well.
-Radar Online reports that the couple already spend upwards of $100,000 a month on child care, and with another baby on the way it seems that the bill could likely go up.
+Radar Online reports that the couple already spend upwards of $100,000 a month on child care, and with another baby on the way, it seems that the bill could likely go up.

-Fans can see more of Kim Kardashian and Kanye West’s journey to having baby number four when Keeping Up With the Kardashians airs Sunday nights at 9 p.m. on E!
+Fans can see more of Kim Kardashian and Kanye West’s journey to having baby number four when Keeping Up With the Kardashians airs Sunday nights at 9 p.m. on E! network.